Weighted blankets and sleeping bags have been advertised as safe for babies.

 - Ensure your baby is placed with their feet at the end of the cot, with any blanket tucked securely underneath the mattress, so it can only ride up as far as the baby’s chest and cannot cover their head.

-The safest place for a baby to sleep is in a safe cot on a safe mattress with safe bedding.
+The safest place for a baby to sleep is in their own safe sleep space, on a safe mattress with safe bedding.